 Ms. Le Melle has been a member of our Board of Directors since November 2021.
 Ms. Le Melle is currently Associate General Counsel at Columbia University.
 Ms. Le Melle joined Columbia University in this role in 2008, practicing in the areas of government, general contracts, privacy and data security, sponsored research and real estate.
 Previously, she served as an Administrative Law Judge for the New York Department of State and as Deputy Secretary of State and Counsel to the Secretary of the State of New York.
 In these roles, Ms. Le Melle was crucial to providing management and legal advice and services to the Department of State operations.
 Ms. Le Melle began her career as an Associate in the corporate group at the law firm Richards O'Neil, followed by a position as First Deputy General Counsel of the Off-Track Betting Corporation.
 Ms. Le Melle obtained her J.D. from Rutgers-Newark Law School where she was an editor of the Rutgers Law Review.
-Prior to attending law school, she received her B.A. from Yale University.
-Ms. Le Melle's government, corporate governance and data & privacy experience led our Board of Directors to conclude that Ms. Le Melle should serve as a director.
+Prior to attending law school, Ms. Le Melle received a Bachelor of Arts degree from Yale University.
+Ms. Le Melle's government, corporate governance, data and privacy experience led our Board of Directors to conclude that Ms. Le Melle should serve as a director.

 Mr. Nierenberg has been a member of our Board of Directors since November 2013 and Chairman of the Board since May 2016.
 Mr. Nierenberg was appointed as our Chief Executive Officer and President on November 13, 2013.
-From November 2013 until June 2022, Mr. Nierenberg served as a Managing Director at Fortress (as defined below), our Former Manager.
-From December 2020 until June 2022, Mr. Nierenberg also served as Chief Executive Officer and Chairman of the board of Fortress Capital Acquisition Corp., and, from January 2021 until June 2022, as a member of its Audit and Compensation Committees.
+From November 2013 until June 2022, Mr. Nierenberg served as a Managing Director at our Former Manager.
+Beginning in January 2025, Mr. Nierenberg has served as the Chairman of the board and a director and, since November 2024, the Chief Executive Officer of Rithm Acquisition Corp., a special purpose acquisition company.
+Additionally, Mr. Nierenberg has served as a director and the Chief Executive Officer of Rithm Property Trust Inc., a publicly traded REIT externally managed by an affiliate of Rithm, since June 2024.
+From December 2020 until June 2022.
+Mr. Nierenberg also served as Chief Executive Officer and Chairman of the board of Fortress Capital Acquisition Corp., and, from January 2021 until June 2022, as a member of its Audit and Compensation Committees.
 Prior to becoming Chief Executive Officer of Rithm Capital, Mr. Nierenberg served as a Managing Director and head of Global Mortgages and Securitized Products at Bank of America Merrill Lynch.
 Mr. Nierenberg joined Bank of America Merrill Lynch in November 2008 from JP Morgan, where he was head of Global Securitized Products and a member of the management committee of the investment bank.
 Prior to his tenure at JP Morgan, Mr. Nierenberg held a range of senior leadership positions during fourteen years with Bear Stearns & Co.
-Inc., including Head of Interest Rate and Foreign Exchange Trading Operations, Co-Head of Structured Products and Co-Head of Mortgage-Backed
+Inc., including Head of Interest Rate and Foreign Exchange Trading Operations, Co-Head of Structured Products and Co-Head of Mortgage-Backed Securities Trading.
+From 2006 to 2008, he was a member of Bear Stearns's Board of Directors.
+Mr. Nierenberg spent seven years at Lehman Brothers prior to joining Bear Stearns and was instrumental in building the company's adjustable-rate mortgage business.
+Mr. Nierenberg's knowledge, skills, expertise and experience as described above led the Board of Directors to conclude that Mr. Nierenberg should serve as a director.